 \section{Introduction}

 Cosmic birefringence refers to a rotation of the linear polarization plane of electromagnetic radiation as it propagates through space~\cite{Finelli2009,MinamiKomatsu2020,Xia2010,DiegoPalazuelos2022,Eskilt2022, Liu2006}.
-Such a rotation may arise from a coupling of photons to a pseudoscalar field, as predicted in various extensions of the Standard Model~\cite{Finelli2009,Carroll1990,Greco2024,Fujita2021}.
-A detection of this effect would provide direct evidence for new physics, such as axion-like particles, which have been proposed as dark matter candidates~\cite{Fujita2021,Nakagawa2023,Harari1992}.
+Such a rotation may arise from a coupling of photons to a pseudoscalar field, as predicted in various extensions of the standard model~\cite{Finelli2009,Carroll1990,Greco2024,Fujita2021}.
+A detection of this effect would provide direct evidence for new physics, such as axionlike particles, which have been proposed as dark matter candidates~\cite{Fujita2021,Nakagawa2023,Harari1992}.

-The Cosmic Microwave Background (CMB) is a particularly sensitive probe of cosmic birefringence~\cite{MinamiKomatsu2020,DiegoPalazuelos2022, Eskilt2022}.
-The linear polarization of the CMB can be decomposed into even-parity $E$-modes and odd-parity $B$-modes~\cite{Kamionkowski1997, Zaldarriaga1997,BICEP2Keck2015}.
-There is no expected correlation between these modes, and the $EB$ cross-spectrum should vanish~\cite{Lue1999, Kamionkowski2009}.
-A statistically significant detection of a nonzero $EB$ correlation would thus suggest the presence of axion-like fields through Chern--Simons type interactions~\cite{Wu2009,MinamiKomatsu2020}.
+The cosmic microwave background (CMB) is a particularly sensitive probe of cosmic birefringence~\cite{MinamiKomatsu2020,DiegoPalazuelos2022, Eskilt2022}.
+The linear polarization of the CMB can be decomposed into even-parity $E$ modes and odd-parity $B$ modes~\cite{Kamionkowski1997, Zaldarriaga1997,BICEP2Keck2015}.
+There is no expected correlation between these modes, and the $EB$ cross spectrum should vanish~\cite{Lue1999, Kamionkowski2009}.
+A statistically significant detection of a nonzero $EB$ correlation would thus suggest the presence of axionlike fields through Chern-Simons type interactions~\cite{Wu2009,MinamiKomatsu2020}.

 Measuring a global rotation is experimentally challenging because it requires knowing the instrumental polarization orientation of each detector with sufficient precision.
-A uniform per-band effective rotation of an angle $\alpha$, which results from the aggregate instrumental response of a given frequency band, is degenerate with a global birefringence angle $\beta$, such that the observed $EB$ spectrum reflects the sum $\alpha + \beta$~\cite{MinamiKomatsu2020,DiegoPalazuelos2022}.
+A uniform per-band effective rotation by an angle $\alpha$, which results from the aggregate instrumental response of a given frequency band, is degenerate with a global birefringence angle $\beta$, such that the observed $EB$ spectrum reflects the sum $\alpha + \beta$~\cite{MinamiKomatsu2020,DiegoPalazuelos2022}.
 In this isotropic scenario, the induced $EB$ power spectrum shape is largely proportional to the $EE$ spectrum.